zchee/golang-wiki/Mobile.md

 As of Go 1.5, only darwin/amd64 works on the iOS simulator.
 To use the simulator, you need to configure Xcode to only try to run 64-bit binaries.

 Xcode matches the bit width of the ARM binaries when running on the X86 simulator.
 That is, if you configure Xcode to build both 32-bit and 64-bit ARM binaries (the default), it will attempt to run 32-bit X86 binaries on the simulator, which will not work with Go today.
 Modify the Xcode build settings to only build 64-bit ARM binaries, and the simulator will run the amd64 binary.

-## App icon

-It is possible to set an app icon by creating `assets/icon.png`.